 I am so excited about how these recycled crafts for kids turned out!
-Recycled paper seed bombs are simple, and inexpensive to create, and a perfect hand made gift.
+Recycled paper seed balls are simple, inexpensive to create, and a perfect hand made gift.

-I teach kindergarten so I wanted to find a craft that children could take home and give as a gift.
-These seed bombs are a perfect gift or activity – especially in the spring.
+I teach young children so I wanted to find a craft that children could take home and give as a gift.
+These pulp paper balls filled with seeds are a perfect gift or activity – especially in the spring and summer.

 This is a great activity to create outside.
-It can get a little bit messy, however, if some of the seeds fall on the ground as children create, you will have beautiful flowers growing – like we did!
+It can get a little bit messy.
+However, if some of the seeds fall on the ground as children create, you will simply end up having beautiful flowers growing all around – like we did!

 Crafts for Kids Materials

-I love doing this craft around, or for, Earth Day.
+I love doing this craft to show children how they can reuse materials instead of throwing them out.
 It is a great activity to show children how to effectively recycle paper to create something wonderful.

 - Paper to be Recycled